 Related: Patrick Mahomes Rookie Card

-We’ve looked at recent auction data to bring you a list of the top three Travis Kelce rookie cards which are available on the market right now.
+We’ve looked at recent auction data to bring you a list of the top three Travis Kelce rookie cards available on the market now.

 2013 Travis Kelce Topps Chrome RC #118

 Kelce’s 2013 Topps Chrome card features a shot of the player holding a football in amazement, with a deep blue background that matches his shirt.
-It’s different compared to the average RC, but that’s no bad thing.
+It’s different from the average RC, but that’s no bad thing.

-Refractor parallels are where the money is at, and you’ll be able to tell the difference by checking out the border colors.
-His name and position are found at the bottom, along with a KC logo and an RC logo.
-The bottom portion is red and gold, so the red refractor is probably the best looking option overall.
+Refractor parallels are where the money is, and you’ll be able to tell the difference by checking out the border colors.
+His name and position are found at the bottom, along with KC and RC logos.
+The bottom portion is red and gold, so the red refractor is probably the best-looking option overall.